mrworf/photoframe/README.md

 7. Wait (takes up to a minute depending on card and the fact that it's expanding to use the entire SDcard)
 8. Follow instructions shown on the display

 The default username/password for the web page is `photoframe` and `password`.
-This can be chanhged by editing the file called `http-auth.json` on the `boot` drive
+This can be changed by editing the file called `http-auth.json` on the `boot` drive

 ## tl;dr